OmkarPathak/omkarpathak.github.io/about.md

 In high school and also in college, I was that kid that seemed to never pay attention.
 I hate attending lectures.
 But on the same side, I love to learn and explore new technologies and create few projects using them.

+Apart from programming I also love to travel.
+Experiencing new places and eating various cuisines is the favorite part of my life!

 <!-- Take an example of this website, my [previous website](old-website.omkarpathak.in) was built upon PHP and then I came to know about [Jekyll](https://jekyllrb.com/).
 Jekyll helped me create fabulous websites with faster load speeds and great ease.
 For personal websites and blogs, Jekyll is a great alternative to wordpress websites. -->

 ## Skill Set